 With its non-existent tuition fees and high number of English taught degree courses, Denmark is a popular choice for students wishing to study abroad.
-The country, which is located in northern Europe, has one of the lowest crime rates in the world and provides a safe and friendly environment to study in.
-Danish universities have a reputation for academic excellence in areas such as life sciences, IT, engineering and social sciences.

 In addition, two Danish universities ranked in the Top 100 of the World University Rankings in 2013-2014; the University of Copenhagen and Aarhus University.
 While tuition fees are free for EU students, the cost of living can be expensive, and accommodation is in high demand.

 Danish universities offer over 500 English-taught degree courses in a wide range of subject areas.
 Higher education in Denmark is divided as:

 - University level institutions of art, design and architecture – provide research-based bachelor’s, master’s and doctoral degree courses including fine and performing arts.